Big-Life-Lab/PHES-ODM/metadata.md

 ## CovidPublicHealthData (CovidPublicHealthData.csv) <span id="CovidPublicHealthData"><span>

-Saves some information about covid-19 in a given polygon.
+Covid-19 patient data in a given polygon.
+Note that data can be presented as wide data format, see [examples](#wide).

 -   **ID**: (Primary key) Unique identifier for the table.